Australian court rules indigenous people can’t be deported

 The court had heard the case of two men who were born overseas but identified as being from indigenous tribes: Brendan Thoms and Daniel Love.

-“Brendan has had 500 sleepless nights worrying he could be deported at any time, and that is now thankfully at an end,” Gibbs said in a statement .
+“Brendan has had 500 sleepless nights worrying he could be deported at any time, and that is now thankfully at an end,” his lawyer Claire Gibbs said.

 “He is very happy to have been released and to now be reunited with his family at long last,” she added.